10 PDPA Obligations Every Singapore Business Must Follow

 The DNC Connection

-Section 19 specifically addresses marketing messages.
-You must not send marketing messages (voice calls, SMS, fax) to Singapore telephone numbers registered on the Do Not Call (DNC) Registry unless you have clear and unambiguous consent.
+Section 19 specifically targets marketing.
+You must not send voice calls, SMS, or fax messages to numbers on the Do Not Call (DNC) Registry unless you have clear, unambiguous consent.
+The number of businesses that still ignore this is astonishing.

 Obligation 3: Notification